leadcitycoding/python-for-web-dev/pages/tutorials/command-line-essentials.md

 \> [Homepage](../../README.md) \>

 Welcome!
 Here we will cover most of the commands a developer would typically make use of on a daily basis.
-Our focus here will be commands that help with interacting with files and folders (also known as directories).
+Our focus here will be on commands that help with interacting with files and folders (also known as directories).

 ## NAVIGATION